Department of Cardiology and Intensive Care Medicine

-Welcome to the homepage of the Medizinische Klinik II (Medical Clinic 2) in St Vincenz Krankenhaus.
+Welcome to the homepage of the Medizinische Klinik II (Department of Cardiology and Intensive Care Medicine) in St. Vincenz-Krankenhaus.

 With the exception of university hospitals, the clinic, which currently has 110 beds, is one of the largest cardiology departments in NRW (North-Rhine-Westphalia).
 Since his appointment as Chief Consultant of the Medizinische Klinik II in 2010, Prof. Dr Andreas Götte has restructured his department into a centre for most seriously ill cardiac patients.

 The world-renowned specialist and his team, which comprises of 30 doctors and 11 specialists, have many years of experience in the fields of cardiology and intensive care medicine and they annually care for 7.700 patients.
 The highly-motivated team works towards the wellbeing of the patients according to the motto “cardiology is a matter of the heart.”